Alabama School of Mathematics and Science: Summer program

-ASMS also offers an academic summer camp for students entering the 6th through 9th grades.
-The Adventures In Math and Science summer program is typically held in June and enrolls roughly 1,000 students over the course of three weeks.
+ASMS also offers an academic summer camp for students entering the 7th through 9th grades.
+The Adventures In Math and Science summer program (AIMS) is typically held in June and enrolls roughly 1,000 students over the course of two weeks.
 Students from across Alabama can enroll in classes that are taught by ASMS instructors.
-Courses include: 3D Printing and Design; ACT Prep; All About Animals – Inside and Out; Apps for Smart Devices; Basic Geometry with Computers; CSI: Fun Forensics; Discovering the Alabama Outdoors; Drones and Race cars; Environmental Science; Estuaries: Where Rivers Meet the Sea; Exploring Inner Space; Game Design with Unity 3D; Geology of Minecraft; Invertebrate Zoology; Labs of Doom; Land, Sea, and Air: Basic Navigation, Buoyancy, and Energy of Propulsion; Learning Linux using the Raspberry Pi; Marine Biology; Meteorology; Phun Physics; Python Programming with Raspberry Pi; Robotics; Rocketry; and Studying Nature-Field Biology.
 The camp offers a residential program as well as a day-school program.
-AIMS runs for three week-long sessions.
 Each AIMS student takes three courses of their choice per week each weekday with a weekend interim period at a local waterpark for students staying more than one week.
 Admissions to AIMS is highly competitive.
 More than 50 percent of incoming, full-time students have attended the AIMS summer program.
-AIMS is made possible from the ASMSEA.
-ASMSEA stands for ASMS Educational Association and has hosted the many different camps available.
-The association decides which camps to host the cost and many other details involved.
+AIMS is made possible by the ASMS Educational Association (ASMSEA).
+This association decides what camps to host, the costs, and many other details.
 It has around 15 board members, but anyone can vote for a new program.
+AIMS courses include: 3D Printing and Design; ACT Prep; All About Animals – Inside and Out; Apps for Smart Devices; Basic Geometry with Computers; CSI: Fun Forensics; Discovering the Alabama Outdoors; Drones and Race cars; Environmental Science; Estuaries: Where Rivers Meet the Sea; Exploring Inner Space; Game Design with Unity 3D; Geology of Minecraft; Invertebrate Zoology; Labs of Doom; Land, Sea, and Air: Basic Navigation, Buoyancy, and Energy of Propulsion; Learning Linux using the Raspberry Pi; Marine Biology; Meteorology; Phun Physics; Python Programming with Raspberry Pi; Robotics; Rocketry; and Studying Nature-Field Biology.